 i'm marrying a doctor.

-stead, I am writing specifically about a more fortunate group of Indians, who have choices and opportunities – but sadly fail to avail of them.
+For once, I am not speaking of those living below the poverty line; their plight is another challenge altogether.
+Instead, I am writing specifically about a more fortunate group of Indians, who have choices and opportunities – but sadly fail to avail of them.

 Indians are largely risk averse, generally opting for safety and security.
 This is hardly surprising given extensive poverty seen in

 This failure or hesitation to take risks has propelled many Indians into a life of mediocrity; making them incapable of reaching their true potential and making life more difficult to enjoy.
+I’ve identified the reason why most Indians endure life, choosing conventional

 PRESSURE.